Automattic/boost-debugger/README.md

 4. Go to `chrome://extensions/` in chrome.
 5. Enable "Developer mode" in the top right corner and click "Load unpacked" button. [screenshot](https://d.pr/i/gqVndq)
 6. Load the directory where you unpacked the extension in #3.
-7. Now open any site and you use the extension from the toolbar to view the statuses. [screenshot](https://d.pr/i/vvjNZv)
+7. Now open any site and use the extension from the toolbar to view the statuses. [screenshot](https://d.pr/i/vvjNZv)

 ## Upcoming